Neutron Network

 Diagram: VXLAN multicast mode

 The issue can be circumvented by creating a logical network of VMs that spans the physical networks.
-Encapsulation is used to accomplish this in VXLAN, as in most other network virtualization forms.
+Encapsulation is used in VXLAN, as in most other network virtualization forms.
 In contrast to simple VLANs, which can create only 4096 logical networks per physical network, VXLAN can create about 16 million logical networks per physical network.
 That scale is necessary for a large data center or cloud.

-A shift from hardware-centric
+A shift from hardware-centric:

 NFV, at its core, is the virtualization of network functions traditionally performed by dedicated hardware appliances.
 It enables the decoupling of network functions from specialized hardware, allowing them to be run as software on general-purpose servers.
 This shift from hardware-centric to software-centric network infrastructure brings immense flexibility, agility, and resource optimization advantages.